An in-depth Guide To the Best time to see bears at Brooks Falls

 Some important notes about visiting in September.

-• The NPS services end on September 17th, so there is no visitors center.
+The NPS services end on September 17th, so there is no visitor center.
 Only some limited services may continue until the 30th.

 Well, there you have it: a complete guide on when to visit Brooks Falls

-I hope that helps you in planning your visit to Brooks Falls in Katmai National Park; I hope to continue to be your go-to resource for all things Katmai, Brooks Falls, and Fishing related.
-If you would like to read our complete guide to visiting the town of King Salmon, the gateway to Katmai National Park, you can do that here!
+I hope that helps you in planning your visit to Brooks Falls in Katmai National Park; I hope to continue to be your go-to resource for all things Katmai, Brooks Falls, and fishing-related.

 About the Author